Sz-Melinda/first_project/README.md

-Unity project to learn and test.
+Unity project for Module 15.